Fazio History, Family Crest & Coats of Arms

 Early Origins of the Fazio family

 The surname Fazio was first found in Genoa (Italian: Genova), a port on the Gulf of Genoa, capital of the province of Genoa.
 4th century B.C it was occupied by the Greeks, destroyed by the Carthaginians in 209 B.C and restored by Rome who made it their headquarters.
 They survived the Lombard and Carolingan intrusions.
 Were well known for their naval prowess.
 Shipbuilding flourished in this natural sea port.
 Much migration took place to South America pre WWII.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.
 The family were nobility in Pavia and in Venice were they seated in 1209.
 They later branched to Sicily when maestro Giovanni Fazo held a mansion and estates from Frederico II.

 Early History of the Fazio family

 This web page shows only a small excerpt of our Fazio research.
-Another 68 words (5 lines of text) covering the years 1400, 1461, 1682, and 1760 are included under the topic Early Fazio History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1682, 1400, 1461, 1682 and 1760 are included under the topic Early Fazio History in all our PDF Extended History products and printed products wherever possible.

 Fazio Spelling Variations

 Spelling variations of this family name include: Fazio, Fazzio, Fazia, Fazzin, Fazzina, Fazzino, Fazzini, Fazzioli, Fazzuoli, Fazzia, Fazi and many more.

 Early Notables of the Fazio family (pre 1700)

 Prominent among members of the family was Bartolomeo Fazio, a humanist and historian in La Spezia in 1400.
 He was also an ambassador and a teacher, and lived in the court of Alfonso I of Naples.
 He wrote a 10 volume History of Alfonso.
-Giovanni Fazzari was mayor of Tropea in...
-Another 81 words (6 lines of text) are included under the topic Early Fazio Notables in all our PDF Extended History products and printed products wherever possible.
+Giovanni Fazzari was mayor of Tropea in 1461, and Giuseppe Fazzari was Governor of Reggio, Lipari, and later, of Cosenza and Manfredonia...